kachi143/Streamlit_test/new.md

 ✅ Use filters to restrict by metadata (e.g., document type, tenant).
 ✅ Cache embeddings to avoid repeated compute costs.
 ✅ Use user_id to log and trace requests for fine-tuning and auditing.

+🔹 Step 1: Enable Managed Identity on the VM
+Go to your VM → Identity → System assigned
+Turn it On
+🔹 Step 2: Assign Azure Roles
+You must give your VM permission to access services.

+1. For Azure Cognitive Search:

+Go to your Search service → Access control (IAM) → Add role:

+Search Index Data Reader
+Assign to your VM name (as a principal)
+2. For Azure OpenAI:

+Go to your OpenAI resource → IAM → Add role:

+Cognitive Services User
+Assign to VM